deeprjs/deepr/README.md

 }
 ```

-To make it works, it is necessary to introduce some additional models, as Relay does with the [Connections](https://facebook.github.io/relay/graphql/connections.htm).
+To make it work, it is necessary to introduce some additional models, as Relay does with the [Connections](https://facebook.github.io/relay/graphql/connections.htm).
 We think that such a solution brings complexity and confusion.

 Another issue is the GraphQL execution model.
 Having queries executed in parallel seems like a good idea at first, but it has unfortunate consequences on the developer experience.
 Since the execution order of nested mutations is unpredictable, it is [not recommended](https://github.com/graphql/graphql-js/issues/221#issuecomment-157481861) to do something like this: